 Out of the ‘Land of Giants’, comes a young warrior who stands alongside some of the greats of Norway who have already carved their names into the historical stones of Brazilian Jiu-Jitsu greatness.
 Even Gordon ‘The King’ Ryan is impressed with this young warrior’s talents.

 That sounds ok for an introduction to a movie, but what we’re really talking about here is yet another young and super talented European Jiu-Jitsu athlete, already making a huge headway at lightning speed on the international circuit.
 He joins other greats from his home country of Norway who have achieved success at the highest levels on the world stage, whilst remembering as well that Norway’s population sits at only 5.3 million people.

 Some may remember him from Polaris and some of you may even already have his Digital DVD from BJJFanatics.com.
-So without further or do, it is my great pleasure to introduce master of the Tarikoplata, Mr. Tarik Hopstock….
+It’s is my great pleasure to introduce Mr. Tarikoplata, Tarik Hopstock….

 Ian: Firstly tell us your name, age and where you’re from, and what part of town?

 Ian: Where do you currently train and under who?

 Tarik: So three years ago I moved to Bergen (a city on the west coast of Norway) with my girlfriend to study physical education.
 While in Bergen I’ve been training under Andre “Fievel” Porto de Carvalho (black belt under Teta).